Kohl's Corporation [KSS] stock Downgrade by Jefferies analyst, price target now $29

-Kohl’s Corporation [NYSE: KSS] loss -2.78% on the last trading session, reaching $26.62 price per share at the time.
+Kohl’s Corporation [NYSE: KSS] closed the trading session at $25.23 on 12/21/22.
+The day’s price range saw the stock hit a low of $24.91, while the highest price level was $25.61.
 The company report on December 15, 2022 that Last Minute Holiday Shopping Made Easy at Kohl’s – Extended Store Hours, Self-Pick Up Conveniences, More Savings Opportunities on Great Gifts, and More.

 5 Undervalued Stocks For 2023